cjquines/cfish/README.md

 ## wishlist

 - clean up css
-- restrict name length
-  - either in css by cutting off if too long
-  - or actually restricting name length
 - make action more legible
 - think about overall layout again
   - score in info panel should be moved